Agentic Much? Adoption of Coding Agents on GitHub: RQ4: evolution of adoption over time, and tool-specific adoption

 \subsection{Co-adoption of coding agents}

 As mentioned earlier, the \totaladoptingprojects~projects have adopted \totaltooladoptions~tools, representing more than 1.6 adopted agents per adopting project.
-As such, it is interesting to analyse the projects that have adopted more than one coding agent.
-We select the coding agents having at least 100 adopting projects, and count the number of co-occurrences of multiple agents. \figref{fig:tool-coadoption} presents an UpSet plot of the co-occurrences.
+As such, it is interesting to {, which is why we }analyse the projects that have adopted more than one coding agent. {Overall, two thirds of projects use a single tool (\projectsusingOneTools\ projects); the remaining third uses multiple tools, confirming significant co-adoption.
+More precisely, \projectsusingTwoTools\ projects use two tools, \projectsusingThreeTools\ use three, and \projectsusingFourPlusTools\ use four tools of more, with outliers using ten or more.} We select the coding agents having at least 100 adopting projects, and count the number of co-occurrences of multiple agents. {}

+\figref{fig:tool-coadoption} presents an UpSet plot of the co-occurrences.
 An UpSet plot is similar to a Venn diagram, but can scale more gracefully as the number of categories increase \cite{lex2014upset}.
-The figure displays the number of projects that use multiple agents, filtering for cases where at least 30 projects adopt more than one combination of agents.
+The figure displays the number of projects that use multiple agents, filtering for cases where at least 30{40} projects adopt more than one combination of agents{, limiting to agents with at least 250 adopters for legibility}.
 Each agent is represented by a horizontal line.
-Each combination (ranging from one to four agents in the figure) is represented as a series of points, connected by a line if there are more than one coding agents in the combination.
+Each combination (ranging from one to four{five} agents in the figure) is represented as a series of points, connected by a line if there are more than one coding agents in the combination.
 Simpler combination and more frequent combinations are on the left, so the figure starts with single usage of the most popular agents, and ends with the complex combinations.
-The plot also shows horizontal and vertical bar charts to show: 1) the count of projects using a particular agent in the horizontal bar chart, and 2) the count of projects using a particular combination in the vertical bar charts.
+The plot also includes horizontal and vertical bar charts to show: 1) the count of projects using a particular agent in the horizontal bar chart{vertically}, and 2) the count of projects using a particular agent combination in the vertical bar charts{horizontally}.
+The figure shows that most projects (\projectsusingOneTool\xspace in total) use a single agent, but a significant minority has used more than one.
+Unsurprisingly, the most popular combinations involve the most popular agents (\eg \intersectionclaudecodecopilot).
+It also shows that, as expected, the intersection between \codex and the ``Generic'' category is large: \intersectioncodexgeneric.
+And it also gives insights on relatively popular combinations of three or four agents: \intersectioncodexcopilotclaudecode, \intersectioncopilotclaudecodegeneric, and \intersectioncodexcopilotclaudecodegeneric, indicating that the amount of projects that likely use all of \claude, \copilot and \codex together, has around 200 projects.
+Another popular combination is \intersectioncopilotclaudecodecursor.
+All in all, \projectsusingFourTools\xspace use four different agents, while \projectsusingFiveToolsOrMore\xspace projects use five or more agents{The figure gives insights on common agent combinations; \eg, the most popular is \intersectionclaudecodecopilot. }